matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 ## Security considerations

-The current spec does not allow for a room admin to depromote another admin.
+The current spec does not allow for a room admin to demote another admin.
 This MSC would allow them to become a sole room admin by upgrading the room, changing the state event for them to take over the room and then depromoting other admins.

 ## Unstable room version